How To Clear A Blocked Gutter At Home?

 Cleaning dry leaves and other dirt from the gutter is challenging, as you must be wary of the weather.
 After all, the last thing you’d want is for gutter debris to get all over the place!

-You can either use the bucket mentioned in the above step or cut out the bottom.
-Take a gutter bag and fasten it to the bucket using duct tape or a velcro strap so no part of the trash bag sticks out.
+You can choose to use the bucket from the previous step, or you might cut its bottom out.
+Attach a gutter bag to it with duct tape or a velcro strap to ensure no part of the bag sticks out or spills over.

 Scoop the debris and direct it towards this container, but ensure the weight isn’t too much.
 Otherwise, the bag may come undone, spreading the contents everywhere on the ground.